Stock futures rise on trade optimism

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude gained $1.40 to $40.24 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude gained $1.02 to $39.88 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract settled Thursday at $38.84.
-Brent crude, the benchmark for international prices, advanced $1.35 to $42.86 per barrel in London.
+Brent crude, the benchmark for international prices, advanced 90 cents to $42.41 per barrel in London.
 It settled at $41.51 per barrel the previous session.

 The Associated Press contributed to this article.